 Finding the right doctor for your unborn child is important.
 You can pick a primary care provider before your baby is born.
 You can find a list of primary care providers in your provider directory.
-You can also find a listing of primary care providers by visiting our website at texaschildrenshealthplan.org and clicking on the Find a Doctor link under the CHIP Members section.
+You can also find a listing of primary care providers by visiting our website under 'Find a Provider' at texaschildrenshealthplan.org/find-a-provider and clicking on the CHIP Members section.